17,95 €

 • Format: PDF

-In The Influence Economy , Maxim Sytch explores the external influences that nudge buyers toward questionable decisions and consumption, revealing how professional services--consulting, marketing, banking, and legal firms--create demand for unnecessary and potentially harmful products and services.
-Sytch finds that such supplier-induced demand can take many forms, from superfluous reorganizations and frivolous lawsuits to ill-conceived acquisitions, which lead to wasted resources, demotivated workforces, and operational setbacks.
-Based on empirical analyses and interviews, Sytch identifies the…mehr
+What shapes a buyer's needs and wants?
+In The Influence Economy , Maxim Sytch explores the influences that nudge buyers toward questionable decisions and consumption, revealing how professional services--consulting, marketing, banking, and legal firms--create demand for unnecessary and potentially harmful products and services.
+Such supplier-induced demand can take many forms, including superfluous reorganizations, frivolous lawsuits, and ill-conceived acquisitions.
+These actions may not only fail to produce positive outcomes but can also inflict detrimental consequences on the buying…mehr

 Produktbeschreibung